HL7-DaVinci/CRD/README.md

 It is not necessary to run all of the components in this system to work with the RI.
 Depending on your organization's role, you are likely to use a particular subset of the components.

 The RI supports the use of [OAuth 2.0](https://oauth.net/2/) as described in the [FHIR Resource Access](https://cds-hooks.org/specification/1.0/#fhir-resource-access) and [SMART App Authorization Guide](http://docs.smarthealthit.org/authorization/).
 The management of OAuth tokens is handled by [Keycloak](https://www.keycloak.org/), an open source identity management system.
-In this system, the `request-generator` uses Keycloak to manage JSON Web Tokens that authorize usage of the CRD app, and the DTR SMART app uses Keycloak to retrieve tokens that can be used to access the `ehr-server`.
-The `ehr-server` will contact Keycloak to check the validity of the token.
+In this system, the `request-generator` uses Keycloak to manage JSON Web Tokens that authorize usage of the CRD app, and the DTR SMART app uses Keycloak to retrieve tokens that can be used to access the `test-ehr`.
+The `test-ehr` will contact Keycloak to check the validity of the token.
 The RI can be set up to operate securely and use OAuth tokens to authorize access, or it may be configured in an open fashion for testing.

 ### Healthcare Provider Components
 On the left side of the diagram, we have two components that simulate functionality that is provided by an EHR system.
 The first is `request-generator`.
 This is a web application that can generate a simple CRD request via CDS Hook.
 The web application allows a user to enter basic demographic information as well as a code for the requested service/device.
 Once the request has been submitted, the application will display any cards that have been returned by the CDS Service.

-`ehr-server` provides a basic FHIR server that is intended to satisfy any requests from the CDS Service that have not been populated via prefetch.
+`test-ehr` provides a basic FHIR server that is intended to satisfy any requests from the CDS Service that have not been populated via prefetch.
 If the system generating the request completely populates the prefetch, or the CDS Service processing the request is simplistic, this component is not necessary.
-Though the `request-generator` can be run by itself, it is recommended to run the embedded version that is hosted by the `ehr-server` at the `/reqgen` endpoint.
+Though the `request-generator` can be run by itself, it is recommended to run the embedded version that is hosted by the `test-ehr` at the `/reqgen` endpoint.

 ### Healthcare Payer Components
 `server` is an implementation of a CDS Service.
 It handles CDS Hooks requests and returns results.
 The service performs some basic parsing of the request to extract basic demographic information and the code of the requested item.
 Based on that information, the service will consult a simple database and then return information from the database in CDS Hook cards.
 The simplistic documentation requirements rules can be modified via an administrative web interface.